plfa/plfa.github.io/src/plfa/part1/Connectives.lagda.md

 Both types can be viewed as functions that given evidence that `A` holds and evidence that `B` holds can return evidence that `C` holds.
 This isomorphism sometimes goes by the name *currying*.
-The proof of the right inverse requires extensionality:
 ```agda
 currying : ∀ {A B C : Set} → (A → B → C) ≃ (A × B → C)
 currying =